 Icelandair’s business model is largely about connecting North America and Europe via its conveniently located hub in Keflavik.
 So why hasn’t Icelandair flown to Miami until now?

 I suspect there are a couple of factors at play.
-For one, Icelandair has just been growth constrained, since the airline is pretty conservative with growing its fleet (for good reason).
+For one, Icelandair has just been growth constrained, since the airline is pretty conservative with expanding its fleet (for good reason).
 Furthermore, Icelandair’s recent expansion has largely been focused on adding service to secondary cities that don’t necessarily have that much transatlantic competition, because it’s where they have the biggest competitive advantage.

 Beyond that, the A321LR is a new aircraft for Icelandair, and opens up some new markets.
 While Icelandair flies the 737 MAX to Orlando, I believe that Miami might be pushing the range for that aircraft.
 It’s always hard to know for sure, since an aircraft’s practical range includes many considerations.
 But I think Orlando was right at the cusp, while Miami might just be a bit too far.